Backpacking Mexico City? If you’re intrigued by Mexico, you’re about to be lured in by the cool and best hostels in Mexico City.

 Our Favorite Hostels in Mexico City put on a map + sights

 Right then, let’s put the hostels on a map.
-In fact, it’s all ready for you down below.
+It’s all ready for you down below.

 We’ve also gone as far as adding the top sights of Mexico City including: